robusta-dev/robusta/tests/README.md

 2. The Kubernetes cluster should be your current kube-config.
    Check with `kubectl config get-contexts`

-# Setup:
+# Slack Setup:
+If you'd like to run the Slack tests, you will need two Slack tokens:

+1. A regular Slack token generated with `robusta gen-config` that Robusta will send messages to Slack with.
+2. A high-permission Slack token that you create and only you have access to.
+The tests use this to read and verify the messages that Robusta sends to Slack.

+The two tokens must be for the same Slack workspace.
+You can generate the latter token as follows:

-1. Set a Slack token in `tests/config.env`
+1. Create a new Slack application at https://api.slack.com/apps/
+2. Grant your application the following scopes:
+    - app_mentions:read
+    - channels:history
+    - channels:read
+    - chat:write
+    - chat:write.public
+    - conversations.connect:read
+    - groups:history
+    - groups:read
+    - team:read
+    - channels:join
+    - channels:manage
+3. Install the application into your Slack workspace
+4. Copy your *Bot User OAuth Token* from the "OAuth & Permissions" screen at https://api.slack.com/apps/<app_id>/oauth,
+5. Update `tests/config.env` with the token
-2. Optional: reduce the chance you'll accidentally commit your Slack key to git by running `git update-index --skip-worktree tests/config.env`
+6. Optional: reduce the chance you'll accidentally commit your Slack key to git by running `git update-index --skip-worktree tests/config.env`

 # Running the tests:
 Run `./build_and_test.sh`